coldshrine/study-notes/books/articles/microservices.md

 ### Characteristics

 * **Componentization via Services.** Component is a unit of software that is independently replaceable and upgradeable.
 Libraries in-memory function calls, while services are out-of-process communicate via RPC or web requests. services are independently deployable.
 More explicit components.
 Services map to runtime processes, but that is only a first approximation.
 Downsides: Remote calls are more expensive than in-process calls.
+* **Organized around Business Capabilities.** Broad-stack implementation of software for that business area, including user-interface.
+Siloed funcional teams creating layered architectures (silos) vs cross-functional team and softwar organised vs capabilities (Conways law).
+Micro-services are cross-functioal.
+The necessarily more explicit separation makes it easier to keep the team boundaries clear.